Philadelphia 76ers: 1946–1963: Syracuse Nationals

 Fort Wayne and Rochester had moved on to Detroit and Cincinnati for the 1957–58 season, leaving the Syracuse Nationals as the last small-town team in the big city NBA.
-That did not matter on the court as the Nationals held their own finishing in second place with a 41–31 record.
+Regardless, they still finished in second place with a 41–31 record.
 In the playoffs, the Nationals fell in the first round as they lost a three-game series to the Philadelphia Warriors.

 Despite a mediocre 35–37 record for the 1958–59 season the Nationals made the playoffs again by finishing in third place.
 In the playoffs, the Nationals swept the Knickerbockers in two straight to reach the Eastern Finals, where they lost to the eventual champion Celtics, alternating wins before losing by 5 points in Game 7.

-Playing in a league now dominated by superstars like Bill Russell of the Celtics, Wilt Chamberlain of the Warriors, Bob Pettit of the St. Louis Hawks and Elgin Baylor of the Lakers, the Nationals held their own posting a solid 45–30 record, while finishing in third place after the 1959–60 regular season.
+Playing in a league now dominated by superstars like Bill Russell of the Celtics, Wilt Chamberlain of the Warriors, Bob Pettit of the St. Louis Hawks and Elgin Baylor of the Lakers, the Nationals held their own, posting a solid 45–30 record, while finishing in third place after the 1959–60 regular season.
 In the playoffs, the Nationals lost a three-game series to Chamberlain and the Warriors.

 With the Lakers relocating from Minneapolis to Los Angeles before the 1960–61 season, the Syracuse Nationals became the last old NBL team to still be playing in their original city in the NBA.
 The Nationals went on to make the playoffs again by finishing in third place with a 38–41 record.
 The Nationals were dangerous in the playoffs as they stunned the Warriors in three straight games.
 In the Eastern Finals, the Nationals lost once again to the eventual champion Celtics in five games.

 Schayes missed 24 games during the 1961–62 season and failed to lead the team in scoring for the first time in 14 years, as Hal Greer led the way with 22.8 points per game.
 The Nationals finished in third place again with a 41–39 record.
 In the playoffs, the Nationals lost their first two games to the Warriors on the road.
-Facing elimination the Nationals won the next two games to force a fifth game in Philadelphia.
+Facing elimination, the Nationals won the next two games to force a fifth game in Philadelphia.
 In Game 5 the Warriors ended the Nationals' season with a 121–104 victory.